 Southern – Sandown Park – Surrey – 29 – 30 June 2019

-The show looks like it'll replace dozens of hours spent researching online with one day of browsing, learning and inspiring - perfect for both keen DIY'ers, rookie home improvement fans and those who are embarking on a grand design of their own!
+The show looks like it’ll replace dozens of hours spent researching online with one day of browsing, learning and inspiring.
+Perfect for both keen DIY’ers, rookie home improvement fans.
+As well as those who are embarking on a grand design of their own!

 If you want to attend the Homebuilding and Renovating show, you can get 2 free tickets to any of the above shows here.

 Finally, if you’ve enjoyed this post, why not check out more of my home posts.